Axel713/hook-up-in-north-sealand/README.md

 ### **User Requirements and Expectations**

 1. The site must have a navigation bar.
-1. The site must include a brief explanation on how to use it.
+1. The site must include a brief explanation of how to use it.
 1. The site must include a brief summary of requirements for fishing in Denmark.
 1. The site must include a link to reference legal information.
 1. The site must include some environmental considerations to make the user aware of the concept when fishing.